VladimerKhasia/ANDI/README.md

 ## Installation

 1. For quick experimentation with Jupyter Notebook or Google Colab turn `.py` files into `.ipynb`.
+Colab is good choice if you do not have GPU.

 <!-- ```bash
 # 1. Install Unsloth (and PyTorch)